 If all goes well, you will receive an email in your mailbox with a code to verify your account which you have to fill in in the diablog box.

-Now, it can take some time to have a Fed4FIRE administrator or project administrator approved your request.
+The next step is that a Fed4FIRE administrator or project administrator approves your request.
+This is manual work, so it might take some time.
 You will receive an email when that is done.
 After that, you can login on the authority portal.